Delete search term

 Background

-We conduct a national prospective cohort study across all cantons of Switzerland.
-Data for births occurring in Swiss maternity units (N=109) will be included over an approx. one-month period, constituting a representative sample of the population (N=3’200 births), and representing the diversity of quality of care.
-Information on medical data, provision, and experience of care will be collected at birth.
-Self-reported questionnaires to assess mental, physical and sexual health, as well as quality of life up to one year after birth will be used.
-Patient-reported outcomes will be measured by validated questionnaires at two, six and twelve months.
-Additionally, a survey will be conducted with maternity units to assess local organisation of care, which could be associated with the quality of care.
+At birth, we gathered information on medical data, provision and experience.
+Here, we used self-reported questionnaires to assess mental, physical and sexual health, as well as quality of life up to one year after birth.
+We also measured patient-reported outcomes by validated questionnaires at two, six and twelve months postpartum.
+Additionally, we conducted a survey with maternity units to assess local organisation of care, which may have been associated with the quality of care.

 Partners